-The majority of the potential adverse effects can be classified as general construction-related impacts and can be mitigated on-site with proper engineering interventions.
+Majority of the potential adverse effects can be classified as general construction related impacts and can be mitigated on site with proper engineering interventions.
 These potential impacts are temporary in nature.
-It is recommended to start the project work avoiding night-time work.
-However, it should be noted that installation of solar panels-related activities are excluded from this report and those project activities will be separately investigated and reported.
+It is recommended to start the project work off-season for upland cultivation and avoid night time work.
+However, it should be noted that installation of solar panels related activities are excluded from this report and those project activities will be separately investigated and reported.
 Implementation of the Environmental Management Plan is sufficient to mitigate the identified impacts.
-It is recommended to obtain the building approval from the Local Authority.